Hanna Shelest, PhDCo-Editor-in-chief

 Mykola Kapitonenko, PhDCo-Editor-in-chief

 Associate Professor at the Institute of International Relations of Kyiv National Taras Shevchenko University.
 He’s also a Director to the Center of International Studies, an NGO, specializing at regional security studies and foreign policy of Ukraine.
-He has also been invited as a visiting professor to the University of Iowa, and was teaching at the Diplomatic Academy of the Ministry of Foreign Affairs of Ukraine.
-Currently he also serves as an Advisor to the Member of Parliament.
-Dr. Kapitonenko’s main research focus is in conflict studies and Ukrainian foreign policy.
+He has also been invited as a visiting professor to the University of Iowa and was teaching at the Diplomatic Academy of the Ministry of Foreign Affairs of Ukraine.
+Currently, he also serves as an Advisor to the Member of Parliament.
+Dr. Kapitonenko’s main research focus is on conflict studies and Ukrainian foreign policy.
 He’s been managing a number of analytical projects, and he’s an author of a textbook on international conflict studies, a monograph on power factor in international politics, and more than 60 articles on various foreign policy and security issues.
 He is regular presented as a commenter at the Ukrainian media.
-In 2012, he was awarded National Prize of Ukraine in science.
+In 2012, he was awarded the National Prize of Ukraine in science.

 Anastasia GerasimchukAssistant to Editor